Looking for the best Christian Christmas books for kids? Here is a list of 25 Christmas picture books that center on Jesus’ birthday.

 Start with the books that you already own and check out some from the library.
 See what sales or used copies you can track down on Amazon.
 Add some to your Christmas wish list.
 Maybe you will decide to surprise your children with a new Christmas book each year under the tree.
 This list can help with that as well!

-Maybe you’ve had hopes to do something similar but were overwhelmed with all the choices!
+Maybe you’ve had hopes to do something similar but were overwhelmed with all the books choices!
 I understand completely.
 I read a lot of Christmas books to chose ones of quality for my children – and for yours!
 I’ve included a list of the titles I will be using, as well as a short description of each.
 However you decide to use this list, I hope it will be helpful to you and your family!

 This post contains affiliate links.
 You can read more in my disclosure policy.